Frequently Asked Questions

 Does it make a difference which direction you install a drive belt?

-It doesn't matter which way you install the belt the first time, but it is important to keep the belt installed the same direction throughout the life of the belt.
-If for any reason you have to take the belt off your machine, put it back on with the same rotation direction it was going when it was removed.
-An easy way to remember this is to always put the belt on so you can read the label on the belt.
+It doesn't matter which way you install the belt the first time, but it is important to keep the belt installed in the same direction throughout its life.
+If for any reason you have to remove the belt, put it back on with the same rotation direction it was going when removed.
+An easy way to remember this is to always install the belt so you can read the label on the belt.

 How come my Ultimax belt has different dimensions than a competitive belt?

 Belt dimensions can vary from one manufacturer to another based on proprietary design information.
-The Carlstar Group belts are built to exacting specifications and inspected with calibrated equipment to assure strict dimensional compliance.
+Titan Specialty Division belts are built to exacting specifications and inspected with calibrated equipment to assure strict dimensional compliance.

-Outside circumference and top width have traditionally been published.
-These dimensions should not be used to determine product functionality and may be more misleading than helpful.
-Proper fit and performance depend on the thickness of the belt, the bottom width, angle, etc. The Carlstar Group measures the effective length, center distance and ride-out on precision measuring equipment to produce a consistent high quality product.
+Outside circumference and top width have traditionally been published, but these dimensions should not be used to determine product functionality and may be more misleading than helpful.
+Proper fit and performance depend on the thickness of the belt, the bottom width, angle, etc. Titan Specialty Division measures the effective length, center distance and ride-out on precision measuring equipment to produce a consistent, high-quality product.